-Did the recent Blue Ridge Marathon inspire you to start running?
+Has having the Blue Ridge Marathon in town inspired you to start running?

 Are you considering a “couch-to-5K” as a way to improve your health?